Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 All right.

-May night 2022.
+May night, 2022.

-If y'all want, I'll go ahead and do it for y'all.
+If y'all want me to break down how to build a racketeering case from the beginning, if y'all want, I'll go ahead and do it for y'all.

 Give me ones in the chat.

-If not, give me twos, and I'll move on to something else.
+If not, give me twos and I'll move on to something else.

 Let's see here.

-Let's see what the chat's saying.
+Let's see what the chat is saying.

-Up resounding ones.
+Oh, resounding ones.

 All right.